linnarsson-lab/Dolomite_P-pump/README.md

 # Dolomite Mitos P-pump control
-Python control for the Dolomite Mitos P-pump, a pump used in microfluidic applications.
+Python control for the Dolomite Mitos P-pump, a pump used for microfluidic applications.

 Control the [Mitos P-Pump](https://www.dolomite-microfluidics.com/product/mitos-p-pump/) from Dolomite, using serial communication.
 Possible to use the pump in flow control mode or pressure control mode, and program a script to automate liquid dispensing.